Glossary — short definitions of terms

 Clustered / melodic heptatonality — five whole steps and two half steps (or semitones) to an octave, alternating one or four whole steps between single half steps

-Cor — key syllable used by Tonalibus in a few hexa- and pentatonality names; indicates the presence of the four Core pitches or corners of the sound temple (North, East, South, and West); also some heptatonalities contain these but don’t have Cor in their names; short for corners of the sound temple or Core tonality
+Cor — key syllable used by Tonalibus in tonality names; indicates the presence of the four Core pitches or corners of the sound temple (North, East, South, and West); short for corners of the sound temple or Core tonality

 Core tonality — contains all four corners of the sound temple